nautobot/nautobot/nautobot/docs/development/best-practices.md

 ## Getting URL Routes

 When developing new models a need often arises to retrieve a reversible route for a model to access it in either the web UI or the REST API.
-When this time comes, you **must** always use `nautobot.utilities.utils.get_route_for_model`.
+When this time comes, you **must** use `nautobot.utilities.utils.get_route_for_model`.
 You **must not** write your own logic to construct route names.

 ```python
 from nautobot.utilities.utils import get_route_for_model